 The Importance of Your Own Self-Publishing ISBN

-Unfortunately, if a title doesn’t have an ISBN and is not registered in the Bowker database, there’s no way for your many friends in the book business to know about it, including: retailers (brick-and-mortar and online), distributors, wholesalers, and libraries.
+Unfortunately, if a title doesn’t have an ISBN and is not registered in an ISBN database, there’s no way for your many friends in the book business to know about it, including: retailers (brick-and-mortar and online), distributors, wholesalers, and libraries.
 These are the key players who receive ISBN data and the prime people you want to receive it.
 No ISBN means fewer opportunities for your book to be discovered and purchased.

 Self-publishing authors often ask why they should get their own ISBNs or why they should get an ISBN at all, especially if they intend to publish their book only as an e-book.
 The above is one of the reasons, but the simplest answer is control.